plazolas/zend-dashboard/README.md

-# ZendSkeletonApplication
+# ZendDashboard for LAMP

 ## Introduction

-This zend-dashboard sits minimally on top of the Zend skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework 3.
+This zend-dashboard minimally expands the Zend skeleton application that uses the Zend Framework MVC layer and module systems.
+This application is meant to be used as a starting point for a Zend Framework Dashboard Application using Apache and MySQL database.

-It adds Module Dashboard to the skeleton application.
+Adds new Module Dashboard to the skeleton application.

 Main Features:

+* Responsive Design with Bootstrap.

 * Secured login through configurable session and cookie management.

 * Dynamically creates Model Objects from database table name.

-* Pagination integrated.
+* Integrates Pagination.

-* Navigation and Breadcrum ready.
+* Integrates Navigation and Breadcrum.

 * User password management for admin user.
+Gives admin user full ACL control.